Fault Injection is an inbound policy. Dataplanes whose configuration is modified are in the

 FaultInjection supports the powerful mechanism of matching, which allows you to precisely match source and destination dataplanes.

-FaultInjection policy available only for L7 HTTP traffic,
+FaultInjection policy is available only for L7 HTTP traffic,

-kuma.io/protocol: http is mandatory tag for the destination selector.
+kuma.io/protocol is a mandatory tag for the destination selector

 At least one of the following Faults should be specified.

 Abort defines a configuration of not delivering requests to destination service and replacing the responses from destination dataplane by predefined status code.

 httpStatus- HTTP status code which will be returned to source side